Combining Probabilistic Forecasts of Intermittent Demand: Probabilistic forecast combination in intermittent demand

 \section{Probabilistic forecast combination in intermittent demand}

-Probabilistic forecasts can be shown in various forms, such as densities, distributions, quantiles, and prediction intervals.
+Probabilistic forecasts can be presented in various forms, such as densities, distributions, quantiles, and prediction intervals.
 As for intermittent demand, according to \citet{kolassa2016evaluating}, distribution may adapt to more complicated decisions on inventory management because of containing more information than quantiles.
-In addition, combining quantiles may lead to non-integer support, which violates the properties of intermittent demand as a type of count data.
-Thus, this paper focuses on distribution forecasts (or probability mass functions, PMF) as the forecasting target.
+In addition, combining quantiles may introduce non-integer support, which violates the properties of intermittent demand as a type of count data.
+However, certain methods, such as quantile regression, are designed to yield quantiles.
+So for the unity of our proposed individual methods, we first attain the quantile forecasts, and subsequently transform them into distributions as the final outputs.

-For simplicity, we apply the linear pooling of the individual probability forecasts.
-Suppose that there are $N$ individual forecasts with cumulative distribution functions (CDFs) of a random variable $Y$ at time $T+h$ and information set $I$ available until time $T$, denoted $F_i(y_{T+h}|I_T)$, $i=1,\cdots, N$.
+For simplicity, we employ the linear pooling to combine individual probability forecasts.
+Suppose that there are $N$ individual forecasts with cumulative distribution functions (CDFs) of a random variable $Y$ at time $T+h$ and information set $I$ available until time $T$, denoted $F_i^{(T+h)}(y|I_T)$, $i=1,\cdots, N$.
 Then the combination forecasts can be obtained by calculating the finite mixture

-where $w_{T+h|T,i}$ is the weight of the $i$th individual probability forecast $F_i(y_{T+h}|I_T)$.
-To ensure that the combination forecasts are also probability distributions, the weights $w_{T+h|T,i}$ are set to be non-negative and sum to one.
+where $w_{T+h|T,i}$ is the weight of the $i$th individual probability forecast $F_i^{(T+h)}(y|I_T)$.
+To ensure that the combination forecasts maintain the properties of probability distributions, the weights $w_{T+h|T,i}$ are constrained to be non-negative and sum to one.
 Besides, the weights remain constant over time in the paper for simplicity.

-The key to the linear pooling approach is to optimize the mixing weights.
-As a consequence, there are three types of approaches designed for attaining weights, including distributed weights, scoring-rule-based optimal weights and inventory-cost-based optimal weights.
-In total, we consider six combination approaches.
-Their brief descriptions are displayed in Table \ref{tab:intro-combination}.
+The key to the linear pooling approach lies in optimizing the mixing weights.
+Consequently, three distinct methods are devised to obtain these weights, including distributed weights, scoring-rule-based optimal weights and inventory-cost-based optimal weights.
+In total, we explore seven combination approaches, each briefly described in Table \ref{tab:intro-combination}.